 I plan things weeks in advance, before I know it I find myself in the city of Super Target or the little town of Hobby Lobby making sure I have all the decorations, table placemats, and dishes for the Pinterest perfect Christmas.

 It’s a nonstop trip!

-When Christmas finally arrives I’m tired!
-It’s likely that my final landing has a few skid marks along the way.
+When Christmas finally arrives, I’m tired!
+My final landing likely has a few skid marks along the way.

 Unfortunately, when I get off the plane of Hospitality, I often realize that I didn’t take the time to sit and enjoy the trip I was on.